Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Float Fishing With Flies

-Float fishing is one of the best ways to fish flies with spinning gear or with a Centerpin reel.
-Flies can be the best bait some days.
+Float fishing is one of the best ways to fish flies and baits with spinning gear or with a Centerpin reel.
+This is one of my guides ready to net his clients fish.

 Float fishing uses a bobber to suspend your bait at a specific water depth.
 You adjust the float or bobber to extend the line or shorten it.

-Centerpin fishing uses a bobber and allows you to control the flow of line so that your bait presents in a natural way.
+Centerpin fishing uses a special reel called a Centerpin reel and a bobber, which allows you to control the speed of the line and the float so that your bait presents in a natural way.

 Float fishing can be done using a spinning, bait caster, or centerpin fishing reel.
 The key to the technique is that the bait is not on the bottom and it remains in the strike zone.